 Distracted driving is another key thing to be on the lookout for when riding in either a car or on a motorcycle.
 Also, you must always follow the rules of the road.
 There is a big temptation to seek ways around traffic tie-ups that aren’t available to those in a car, but going the wrong way down a one way street or riding along a closed shoulder of the road isn’t the way to proceed.

 If all your precautions fail and you are involved in an accident caused by a dangerous, careless or distracted driver you should contact an experienced motorcycle accident attorney immediately.
-The law team at Fetterman Associates has sought and won damages for responsible motorcycle riders who have been injured by inattentive, careless drivers.
-If you have had a fun ride on the open road turn into a bad accident, leaving you out of work and in serious medical distress, you need to contact the experts at Fetterman for a free consultation today.
+At Fetterman and Associates we fight for responsible motorcycle riders who have been injured by inattentive, careless drivers.
+If you have had a fun ride on the open road turn into a bad accident, leaving you out of work and in serious medical distress, you need to contact the experts at Fetterman and Associates for a free consultation.